Prepare a Red Hat-based virtual machine for Azure

 RHEL 7 from a kickstart file

 1. Create a kickstart file that includes the following content and save the file.
-For details about kickstart installation, see the Kickstart Installation Guide.
+For information about kickstart installation, see the Kickstart Installation Guide.

 # Kickstart for provisioning a RHEL 7 Azure VM